 Examining how the brain controls obesity

-Delivered 5 invited lectures related to the pathway project
+Has delivered 25 invited lectures related to his Pathway project

 We have elucidated some of the neural mechanisms by which AgRP hunger neurons control food intake and contribute to obesity.
 By recording for the first time the activity of these hunger neurons in awake, behaving mice, we discovered unexpectedly that these neurons are rapidly inhibited by the sight and smell of food.
 This raised the question of how these neurons can promote feeding at all.
 We have shown that they do this through an unusual sustained hunger signal, in which the activity of these neurons before food availability can drive food consumption for tens of minutes after these neurons are silenced.